wyjeong/TANS/README.md

                      --model-zoo-raw path/to/pretrained/ofa/models/\
                      --seed 777
 ```
-or you can try script file after updating the paths.
+You can also simply run a script file after updating the paths.

 ``` bash
 $ cd scripts